 Chinese zodiac activities for Lunar New Year

 To learn the Chinese zodiac, this interactive wheel shows you which animals correspond to which year.
-The printable wheel is available in simplified Chinese, traditional Chinese, and English.
-Click here to learn more about the printable Chinese zodiac wheel!
+Kids love to spin and find the birth year of their friends and family.
+The printable Chinese zodiac wheel is available in simplified Chinese, traditional Chinese, and English.

-This is a cute DIY Chinese dragon craft made easy with the free printable from Pink Stripey Socks!
+This cute DIY Chinese dragon craft is easy to make with a printable template from Pink Stripey Socks!